sanctumos/sanctum-crm/docs/STACK_REFERENCE_GUIDE.md

 ---

-**This stack provides a solid foundation for any data-driven web application with excellent performance, security, and maintainability.**
+**This stack provides a solid foundation for any data-driven web application with excellent performance, security, maintainability, and AI agent integration capabilities.**